How to get Rid of Moss in Spring featured image

 The Spring Feed is the Best Defence

-A thick dense healthy lawn is the main defence against moss.
-This means regular mowing and a spring feed is essential for thickening the lawn.
+A thick, dense, healthy lawn is the main defence against moss.
+Regular mowing and a spring feed are essential for thickening the lawn.
 Apply the fertiliser on the same day as the last step of the procedures above (or within 2 weeks), or if over seeding, when new grass shoots are seen as your seed germinates.